hojohn3/ITM352-F2022/README.md

 # ITM352-F2022
-Check back here often for labs and other materials as we create them
+Check back here often for labs and other materials as we create them.